SMTG-Bham/doped/docs/Dev_ToDo.md

     - And particularly when you've calculated your initial set of defect results!
 E.g. with Sb2Se3, all antisites and interstitials amphoteric, so suggests you should re-check amphotericity for all vacancies
   - Note about rare cases where `vasp_gam` pre-relaxation can fail (e.g. Wenzhen's case); extremely disperse bands with small bandgaps, where low k-point sampling can induce a phase transition in the bulk structure.
 In these cases, using a special k-point is advised for the pre-relaxations.
 You can get the corresponding k-point for your supercell (given the primitive cell special k-point) using the `get_K_from_k` function from `easyunfold`, with the `doped` `supercell_matrix`.
   - Show quick example case of the IPR code from `pymatgen-analysis-defects` (or from Adair code? or others?)
   - Brief mention in tips/advanced docs about possibly wanting to do dielectric/kpoints-sampling weighted supercell generation (if user knows what they're doing, they can use a modified version of the supercell generation algorithm to do this), and in general if kpoints can be reduced with just a slightly larger supercell, then this is often preferable.
+Would natively optimise e.g. layered materials quite well.
+This can be done by just multiplying the supercell matrix before calling ``get_ideal_supercell_matrix``?
   - Note about cation-anion antisites often not being favourable in ionic systems, may be unnecessary to calculate (and you should think about the charge states, can play around with `probability_threshold` etc).
 - Should flick through other defect codes (see https://shakenbreak.readthedocs.io/en/latest/Code_Compatibility.html, also `AiiDA-defects`) and see if